jchansen925/codebooker/docs/ForkClone.md

 ### Step 3

-You will now be on a page with the heading "Create a new fork".
+You will now be on a page with the heading "Create a new fork."
 There are two fields which are required, Owner and Repository name.
 Make sure the owner is you and the repository name is correct.
-These fields should already be populated when you cliked to this page in Step 2.
+These fields should already be populated when you clicked to this page in Step 2.

 ![](CreateFork.png)

 ### Step 3

-Click on the green "Create fork" button on the lower right hand corner of the page
+Click on the green "Create fork" button on the lower right hand corner of the page.

 ![](CreateForkBtn.png)